 During the fourth quarter of 2023, the Company received an advance payment of \$5.3 million from CSL Seqirus for manufacturing activities related to COVID-19 vaccine product.
 During the first quarter of 2024, the Company received an additional advance payment of \$5.1 million from CSL Seqirus for manufacturing activities related to COVID-19 vaccine product.
 The Company concluded that the promise to perform manufacturing activities is a customer option as part of the CSL Collaboration Agreement and is accounted for as a separate contract.
-The advance payments are included in deferred revenue as of March 31, 2024 and will be recognized as revenue when the vaccine product is transferred to CSL Sequrus.
+The Company received \$5.3 million in revenue related to this customer option during the third quarter of 2024 upon the transfer of vaccine product to CSL Seqirus.
+The remaining \$5.1 million is included in deferred revenue as of September 30, 2024 and will be recognized as revenue when the remaining vaccine product is transferred to CSL Seqirus.